 UKRI GCRF Trade, Development and the Environment Hub

-The UKRI GCRF Trade, Development and the Environment HUB aims to provide data, analyzes, ideas and partnerships that accelerate the transition to a sustainable global trading system, reducing its impacts on biodiversity and population, and increasing social benefits from the use of wild species and agricultural production.
+The UKRI GCRF Trade, Development and the Environment HUB aims to provide data, analyses, ideas and partnerships that accelerate the transition to a sustainable global trading system, reducing its impacts on biodiversity and people, increasing social benefits from the use of wild species and agricultural production.

-This Hub includes economists, trade modellers, political scientists, ecologists, development scientists, large companies, UN bodies and nongovernmental organisations who will work together across supply chains to influence trade related policy and practice.
-It will also produce research to help ensure that trade becomes a driver of positive change in the world, with biodiversity loss halted and people permanently lifted out of poverty.
+This Hub includes economists, trade modellers, political scientists, ecologists, development scientists, large companies, UN bodies and nongovernmental organisations which will work together across supply chains to influence trade-related policies and practices.
+It will also produce research to help ensure that trade becomes a driver of positive change in the world, halting biodiversity loss and lifting people permanently out of poverty.